Spectral characterisation of inertial particle clustering in turbulence: Results

-It is conceivable that irrotational supersonic flows can yield new ways of clustering that would not occur in vortical subsonic flows.
+The preferential particle concentrations near shocklets in compressible turbulent flows found and discussed by \cite{Yang+14} and \cite{Zhang+16} suggests that irrotational supersonic flows can yield new ways of clustering that would not occur in vortical subsonic flows.
 One idea for such a mechanism is that particles of a suitable mass that move toward each other on two colliding shocks, will be decelerated as the shocks collide, but the particles are too heavy to become re-accelerated as the shocks depart again immediately after the collision.
 The particles will then be left behind after the shocks move away, forming a cluster.
 To test this idea, we use an experiment similar to that described in \Sec{Applicability}, but with a stronger density enhancement.

+We emphasise that the particle acceleration is always due to the drag on the particles because of the relative velocity difference between the particles and the fluid.
+However, the drag becomes stronger when the density is high; see \Eqs{tau_St}{tau_Ep}, so the density also plays a role.

 In \Sec{Applicability}, we used the gas velocity and density at a certain time to reinitialise the particles by setting the particle velocity for all particle sizes to a value equal to the fluid velocity.
 The initial width of the density distribution is again $0.35$.
 However, the density enhancement of the gas is now so strong that its distribution is so different from a Gaussian that it can no longer be used for reinitialising the particles in a simple way.
 We therefore reinitialise the fluid density equal to the density of the lightest particles and then set the density and velocity of the heavier particles to the same as the lightest particles.
 The ratio of the peak value of the density over its background then turns out to be 22.
 In this experiment, we only use the Lagrangian approach.
 See Run~B in \Tab{tab:Stokes} for more details about the particles.